1719pankaj/Phuljhari/README.md

 - All the libaries used are opensource
 - Can operate using very little network throughput
 - Minimal permission required.
-- Can operate withou any user permissions.
+- Can operate without any user permissions.

 ## Screenshots